 Boat & Marine Insurance

 Working with an independent insurance agent allows you to find the best policy for your specific risk profile.
-Marine and boat insurance offers a full range of products and services, liability for bodily injury or damage to the property of others and physical damage caused by a collision to name a few.
-Like any major investment it is important to be sure your recreational watercraft or boat has the right coverage.
+Marine and boat insurance offer a full range of products and services, liability for bodily injury or damage to the property of others and physical damage caused by a collision to name a few.
+Like any major investment, it is important to be sure your recreational watercraft or boat has the right coverage.
 In addition to helping you choose the right deductibles and limits to fit your budget we are here to ensure that you are protected should an unexpected accident wind up in a lawsuit.
 Get a Quote

 The standard homeowners or commercial property insurance policy typically excludes or does not otherwise provide coverage for flooding events.
 Purchasing separate flood insurance coverage will allow covered flood losses to be adjusted in a similar manner as losses from other perils in other property policies.
 Get a Quote